RicardoJimenez206/Analisis_Lexico/README.md

 # Download and Installation of Analizador.java
 Follow the steps below to download and install Analizador.java on your system:

-Access the GitHub repository of Analizador.java: JMetaBFOP-UI Repository.
+Access the GitHub repository of Analizador.java.

 In the Analizador.java repository, go to the "releases" section and download the latest version of "Analizador.java" in rar format.